 If you don’t fancy driving then the public bus system did seem very good and buses seem to run well throughout the island.
 There is a bus stop right outside the airport to take people into St Helier- the capital of the island.

-Take a slow drive to your hotel, I stayed in The Hampshire Hotel, just on the outskirts of St Helier which is not only a lovely, small hotel but its in a great location as we didn’t have to drive through St Helier but the town is walkable from here and it’s easy to get to everywhere on the island from.
+I stayed in The Hampshire Hotel, just on the outskirts of St Helier which is not only a lovely, small hotel but its in a great location as we didn’t have to drive through St Helier but the town is walkable from here and it’s easy to get to everywhere on the island from.

 Island life is generally based around the water and due to Jersey’s size and its gorgeous coastline Jersey life is no different, so the best way to start your first day in Jersey is like I did.. in the water!